>

 ; trad.]

 Sam Larner sang a two verse fragment of Bold General Wolfe to Ewan MacColl, Peggy Seeger and Charles Parker in 1958-60.
-This was included in 2014 on his Musical Traditions anthology Cruising Round Yarmouth.
+It was included in 2014 on his Musical Traditions anthology Cruising Round Yarmouth.

 Cyril Poacher sang Bold General Wolfe to Neil Lanham at Grove Farm, Blaxhall, in 1965.
 This recording was included in 1999 on his Musical Traditions anthology Plenty of Thyme.
 Rod Stradling noted in the album’s booklet: